Alvaro2c/sppd/README.md

 ## Project Overview

 This repository will allow users to:
-- Fetch and parse
+- Fetch and parse public procurement data from Spain in atom/xml format and build parquet files from the raw data.
-- Get insights from
-- Interact with using a LLM

-a database of public procurement data from Spain.
+- Create a SQL database from the parquet files.
+- Build an app with Streamlit to interact with the database.

 The official source of the data is the [Spanish Ministry of Finance](https://www.hacienda.gob.es/es-ES/GobiernoAbierto/Datos%20Abiertos/Paginas/LicitacionesContratante.aspx).